Note

 Once engagements are identified, request to apply the DSR to either a specific part of the record or everything related to that engagement across Microsoft.

 To identify specific engagements, customers need to search across their engagements.
-For Unified customers, the Customer Success Account ("CSAM") for a customer has visibility across all Support Requests (SRs) that are created under the customer's Contract Schedule.
-For Non-Unified, equivalent support engagement portals are available, such as through Online Services support areas.
+For Unified customers, the Customer Success Account Manager (CSAM) for a customer has visibility across all support requests (SRs) that are created under the customer's Contract Schedule.
+For Non-Unified customers, equivalent support engagement portals are available, such as through Online Services support areas.

-The CSM can go to the portal at Services Hub and select manage all Support Requests.
+The CSAM can go to the portal at Services Hub and select manage all support requests.

 Important

-In addition to the case history in Services Hub, customers may also have personal data of an end user in files that were collected by Microsoft (or, with customer's permission, removed from the Online Service) during a support engagement.
-Examples may include copies of the customer's exchange mailboxes, Azure VMs, or databases.
-This personal data may or may not be mentioned in the case history (i.e. ticket) for a particular engagement.
-To review that data, the Customer Contact must be a specific authenticated (via AAD or MSA) Support Request contact that has received a URL for a workspace in Microsoft Support Data Transfer and Management tool (DTM).
-A Customer Contact will have access to the files, but no global view is available, and Services Hub will not indicate if files exist.
+In addition to the case history in Services Hub, customers might also have personal data of an end user in files that Microsoft collected (or, with customer's permission, removed from the Online Service) during a support engagement.
+Examples might include copies of the customer's exchange mailboxes, Azure VMs, or databases.
+This personal data might not be mentioned in the case history (that is, ticket) for a particular engagement.
+To review that data, the Customer Contact must be a specific authenticated (via AAD or MSA) Support Request contact that receives a URL for a workspace in Microsoft Support Data Transfer and Management tool (DTM).
+A Customer Contact has access to the files, but no global view is available, and Services Hub doesn't indicate if files exist.

-Once customers have identified all the relevant data in the selected support tickets, customers can decide whether to request the deletion of everything related to a ticket or selectively apply the DSR to individual instances of personal data.
+Once customers identify all the relevant data in the selected support tickets, they can decide whether to request the deletion of everything related to a ticket or selectively apply the DSR to individual instances of personal data.

 Step 2: Access

-After a customer has found Support Data containing personal data that is potentially responsive to a DSR, it is up to the customer to decide which personal data to include in the response.
-For example, the customer may choose to remove personal data about other data subjects and any confidential information.
+After a customer finds Support Data containing personal data that is potentially responsive to a DSR, the customer decides which personal data to include in the response.
+For example, the customer might remove personal data about other data subjects and any confidential information.

-Response to the DSR may include a copy of the actual document, an appropriately redacted version, or a screenshot of the portions the customer has deemed appropriate to share.
-For each of these responses to an access request, the customer has to retrieve a copy of the document or other item that contains the responsive data.
+The response to the DSR might include a copy of the actual document, an appropriately redacted version, or a screenshot of the portions the customer deems appropriate to share.
+For each of these responses to an access request, the customer retrieves a copy of the document or other item that contains the responsive data.

-Access to the personal data of an end user may be from a mention or notation in the various types of content documentation.
-Since customers may access the engagement ticket and the content, they can provide a summary of personal data themselves without further assistance from Microsoft.
+Access to the personal data of an end user might come from a mention or notation in the various types of content documentation.
+Since customers can access the engagement ticket and the content, they can provide a summary of personal data themselves without further assistance from Microsoft.

-In rare cases, customer may have need to obtain copies of support interaction data (for example, emails, transcribed copies of phone recordings; chat transcripts) between a Microsoft Representative and the Customer's Representative.
-To the extent required, Microsoft may provide redacted copies of these transcripts based on need, sensitivity, and difficulty.
+In rare cases, customers might need to obtain copies of support interaction data (for example, emails, transcribed copies of phone recordings, chat transcripts) between a Microsoft Representative and the Customer's Representative.
+To the extent required, Microsoft might provide redacted copies of these transcripts based on need, sensitivity, and difficulty.

 Step 3: Rectify

-If a data subject has asked the customer to rectify the personal data that resides in their organization's Support Data, the customer has to determine whether it's appropriate to honor the request.
-If the customer chooses to honor the request, then the customer may request that Microsoft make the change.
-Microsoft may rectify data or may delete customer's data from the support systems and request that the customer resubmit it to Microsoft in corrected format.
+If a data subject asks the customer to rectify the personal data that resides in their organization's Support Data, the customer determines whether it's appropriate to honor the request.
+If the customer chooses to honor the request, the customer might request that Microsoft make the change.
+Microsoft might rectify data or might delete customer's data from the support systems and request that the customer resubmit it to Microsoft in corrected format.

 Step 4: Restrict

-The customer may at any time close an engagement or contact Microsoft and request the engagement be closed.
+The customer can close an engagement or contact Microsoft and request the engagement be closed.
 A closed engagement prevents any work from being performed.

 Step 5: Delete

-The "right to erasure" by the removal of personal data from an organization's Support Data is a key protection in the GDPR.
-Removing personal data includes deleting entire engagements, documents, or files or deleting specific data within an engagement, document, or file.
+The GDPR protects the "right to erasure" by removing personal data from an organization's Support Data.
+Removing personal data includes deleting entire engagements, documents, or files, or deleting specific data within an engagement, document, or file.

-As a customer investigates or prepares to delete personal data in response to a DSR, here are a few important things to understand about how deletion works for Microsoft Support.
+As a customer investigates or prepares to delete personal data in response to a DSR, understand how deletion works for Microsoft Support.

-All data at Microsoft has a retention and deletion policy applied to it, which will vary depending on risk and other factors.
+All data at Microsoft has a retention and deletion policy applied to it, which varies depending on risk and other factors.

-Customers requesting the deletion of a data subject's personal data universally across Support systems may do so through your Customer Success Account Manager (CSAM) or by filing a Support Request (SR) in Services Hub or equivalent system.
-You must indicate that this is a request to assist with a DSR under GDPR.
+Customers can request the deletion of a data subject's personal data universally across Support systems through their Customer Success Account Manager (CSAM) or by filing a Support Request (SR) in Services Hub or equivalent system.
+You must indicate that this request is to assist with a DSR under GDPR.

 Option A: Cross-Microsoft Support Customer DSR.
-For a cross system DSR, the customer must provide the personal data that Microsoft needs to identify the required data (for example, email address; phone number).
-Microsoft won't correlate or research records and will only search directly on identifiers provided by the customer.
+For a cross system DSR, the customer must provide the personal data that Microsoft needs to identify the required data (for example, email address, phone number).
+Microsoft won't correlate or research records and only searches directly on identifiers provided by the customer.
 When data is found, Microsoft deletes all engagements and all associated data.

 Option B: Specific Customer Engagements.
 For specific engagements that the customer has identified and wants deleted, don't delete tickets out of Services Hub.
 This results in personal data remaining in logs and downstream systems that may not be deleted within the needed timeframe.
 Instead, identify the ticket or personal data within the ticket that must be deleted, and contact Microsoft Support to assist you in deleting that data.